Interim Religious Education Professionals & Ministries

 The departure of a religious educator can be a fruitful time for reflection, visioning, and change.
 An interim religious education professional provides specialized skills and tools to help a congregation prepare for robust new leadership.
 Note that a staff member hired primarily as a "placeholder," or with the possibility of longer-term employment, is not considered interim.

 Interim religious educators are typically hired for 1-2 years, and the interim is generally not eligible to apply for the settled position.
 A deliberate transition period has a shape and momentum that set it apart from time with a settled leader, so a limited-time role helps ensure that the congregation stays focused on its developmental work.
 This intentionally temporary status also allows the professional to shine light on uncomfortable truths and to work with the congregation to effect difficult changes that may be necessary for future health and success; such efforts would be easily compromised if this staff member were meanwhile "auditioning" for the long-term position.

 The information and events described below are for religious education professionals and congregations seeking more information about the work and the training of the interim religious educator, as well as for staff looking to better understand interim ministry during times of ministerial transition.

 Professional Interim Training

 Twice a year, the UUA Office of Church Staff Finances hosts a six-week, online interim training for professional staff in congregations.
-The next session begins in mid-August 2017.
+The next session begins in early February 2018.
 Learn more about Professional Interim Training.